Welcome to the Pentagon Ski Club!

 Medical Insurance for Trips Outside the U.S.

-The club's Council has decided to include emergency medical & evacuation/repatriation insurance coverage, for all participants, as part of the basic trip cost for our skiing and non-skiing trips heading outside the U.S. Note that this is emergency medical coverage only.
+Most of our skiing and non-skiing trips heading outside the U.S. include emergency medical & evacuation/repatriation insurance coverage, for all participants, as part of the basic trip cost.
+Note that this is emergency medical coverage only.
 It is not cancellation coverage and will not provide any relief if you have to cancel from the trip before it begins, whether for medical or other reasons.